parpalak/admin-yard/README.md

     ->addField(new FieldConfig(
         name: 'id',
         type: new DbColumnFieldType(FieldConfig::DATA_TYPE_INT, true), // Primary key
-        useOnActions: [FieldConfig::ACTION_LIST, FieldConfig::ACTION_SHOW] // Show ID only on list and show screens ))
+        // Show ID only on list and show screens
+        useOnActions: [FieldConfig::ACTION_LIST, FieldConfig::ACTION_SHOW]
+    ))
     ->addField(new FieldConfig(
         name: 'title',
-        // type: new DbColumnFieldType(FieldConfig::DATA_TYPE_STRING), // May be omitted as it is default
+        // DATA_TYPE_STRING may be omitted as it is default:
+        // type: new DbColumnFieldType(FieldConfig::DATA_TYPE_STRING),
         // Form control must be defined since new and edit screens are not excluded in useOnActions
         control: 'input', // Input field for title
         validators: [new Length(max: 80)], // Form validators may be supplied